watem-sedem/watem-sedem/docs/input.rst

         target col 20
         target row 19

 These lines are added to the ini-file.
+Note that the amount of sections with forced routing vectors is defined by the variable :ref:`Number of forced routing <nrforcedrouting>`